DSD-DBS/capella-addons/CONTRIBUTING.md

 Capella installation to `/opt/capella`.

-To be able to debug a plugin during development run the container via the following command where a Linux Capella with an appropiate architecture (x86_64 or aarch64 depending on the Docker host) is mounted to `/opt/capella`:
+To be able to debug a plugin during development run the container via the following command where a Linux Capella with an appropriate architecture (x86_64 or aarch64 depending on the Docker host) is mounted to `/opt/capella`:

 ```bash
 docker run --rm -it --hostname=devcontainer \